LLM Collaboration With Multi-Agent Reinforcement Learning

 \subsection{LLM Collaboration}

-LLM collaboration refers to the problems where LLMs cooperatively solve a class of tasks in MAS.
-The tasks are specified in natural language and provided to the agents as prompts.
-Each LLM agent generates a response synchronously based on its individual instructions.
-The set of these responses jointly forms a solution to the task.
+LLM collaboration is the problem where LLMs cooperatively solve a class of tasks in MAS.
+Tasks are specified in language and provided to the LLMs as prompts.
+Each LLM generates a response synchronously in response to its own instructions.
+All responses jointly form a solution to the task.

 Most tasks cannot be resolved in one turn.
 Users, external models, or systems validate the solutions and provide additional requirements or suggestions for LLMs.
 These components also serve as part of the environment for LLM collaboration, whose states may change based on the agents' outputs.
 The updates are embedded into prompts for subsequent turns.
 This iterative process continues until the task is successfully completed or a predefined turn limit is reached.